Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

-Your blade swirls with wind, slicing through your foes’ defenses.
+Your blade turns to pure shadow, perfectly still.
 Make a basic attack against a creature of your choice.
-If you hit, the damage dealt is converted to air damage and ignores absorption.
+If you hit, the damage dealt is converted to umbral damage.
+This attack deals 1d6 additional damage while you have the ambush boon gained from taking the Hide minor action.

-### Avatar of the Zephyr - Miracle
+### Avatar of the Shadows - Miracle

 <div class="tight">